Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Abstract

 \section{Abstract}

-Fact-checking is an essential task in NLP that is commonly utilized for validating the factual accuracy of claims.
-Prior work has mainly focused on fine-tuning pre-trained languages models on specific datasets, which can be computationally intensive and time-consuming.
-With the rapid development of large language models (LLMs), such as ChatGPT and GPT-3, researchers are now exploring their in-context learning capabilities for a wide range of tasks.
-In this paper, we aim to assess the capacity of LLMs for fact-checking by introducing \framework{}, a framework comprising a set of plug-and-play modules that facilitate fact-checking by purely prompting LLMs in an almost zero-shot setting.
-This framework provides a fast and efficient way to construct fact-checking systems in low-resource environments.
-Empirical results demonstrate the potential of \framework{} in utilizing LLMs for fact-checking.
-However, there is still significant room for improvement compared to SOTA fine-tuned models, which suggests that LLM adoption could be a promising approach for future fact-checking research.
+Fact-checking is an essential task in NLP that is commonly utilized to validate the factual accuracy of a piece of text.
+Previous approaches mainly involve the resource-intensive process of fine-tuning pre-trained language models on specific datasets.
+In addition, there is a notable gap in datasets that focus on fact-checking texts generated by large language models (LLMs).
+In this paper, we introduce \framework{}, a plug-and-play framework that harnesses LLMs for efficient and rapid fact-checking in a few-shot manner.
+We also present the \dataset{} dataset, specifically designed for fact-checking texts generated by LLMs.
+Empirical results demonstrate the potential of \framework{} in the use of LLMs for fact-checking.
+Compared to state-of-the-art fine-tuned models, there is still significant room for improvement, indicating that adopting LLMs could be a promising direction for future fact-checking research.